prophetarmed/transcribe-podcast/README.md

 python main.py "Cool Podcast" output.txt
 ```

-There is also a `--fromfile` flag for if you wish to transcribe a file.
+There is also a `--from-file` flag for if you wish to transcribe a file.
 Usage for that would be something like

 ```sh
 python main.py "/home/user/podcast.mp3" output.txt --from-file